-Financial Aid Warning Status (Basic Sciences Period): There will be no Financial aid warning status since grades will be done yearly, with no grades available for the first half of the first or second year.
+Financial Aid Warning Status (Pre-Clinical Sciences Period): There will be no Financial aid warning status since grades will be done yearly, with no grades available for the first half of the first or second year.
 If failing at the end of Year 1 or Year 2, your financial aid will be revoked.
 You can appeal to regain eligibility.
 Students who optionally choose to restart the Year after having attended only the first half of the Year will still be eligible for federal student aid throughout the restarted year.

 Financial Aid Warning Status (BSIC and Clinical Semester): Students who fail to meet one or more of the standards for meeting FASAP are placed on “Financial Aid Warning” status and may continue to receive U.S. federal loan disbursements for one semester, but will be expected to meet the minimum standards by the end of the warning semester in order to continue to receive financial aid.
 Failure to meet the minimum standards after a warning semester results in financial aid suspension.

 Financial Aid Revoked: Students who fail to meet the minimum FASAP requirements for one or more of the following reasons will have their U.S. Federal-aid revoked.

 - Students that fail to meet the requirements of the warning or probation status.